Heapy/awesome-kotlin/README.md

 * [AppIntro/AppIntro](https://github.com/AppIntro/AppIntro) - Make a cool/material intro for you Android App - Now all in Kotlin!
 * [CuriousNikhil/gossip](https://github.com/CuriousNikhil/gossip) - Android TextToSpeech Helper to speak any text you want and handle events.
 * [adrielcafe/PufferDB](https://github.com/adrielcafe/PufferDB) - An Android &amp; JVM key-value storage powered by Protobuf and Coroutines.
-* [adrielcafe/HAL](https://github.com/adrielcafe/HAL) - A non-deterministic finite-state machine for Android &amp; JVM that won't let you down.
 * [coil-kt/coil](https://github.com/coil-kt/coil) - Image loading for Android backed by Kotlin Coroutines.
 * [levibostian/Shutter-Android](https://github.com/levibostian/Shutter-Android) - an Android library to take photos, record videos, pick images/videos from gallery, with ease.
 Written in Kotlin.
 * [skydoves/balloon](https://github.com/skydoves/balloon) - A lightweight popup like tooltips, fully customizable with arrow and animations.